Studica-Robotics/VMXVSCodeExtension/README.md

 Select the downloaded .vsix file to install

 # Usage
-The extension's commands can be accessed through the Command Pallete (opened with Ctrl+Shift+P) All commands are located under the VMX-Pi category
+The extension's commands can be accessed through the VMX icon in the Quick Access Toolbar (top right) or the Command Pallete (opened with Ctrl+Shift+P)
+All commands are located under the VMX-Pi category

 `Update WPILib Version` updates the VMX-Pi specific WPILib library and GradleRIO to the latest version